TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 automatically handles all of the details of pulling, diffing, pushing etc. to all the VC repos.

 ..
-ToDo: Discuss usage of 'gitdist' and the rep clone script.
+ToDo: Discuss usage of 'gitdist' and the repo clone script.

 Howtos